 So, you think you would like to get a Persian kitten?
-There are many ways to go about the process of getting a Persian kitten.
+There are many ways to go about getting a Persian kitten.
 First and foremost, look for a reputable breeder (Click here for what makes a reputable or responsible Persian kitten breeder) and avoid pet stores, etc. Finding the right kitten for you is a process that requires patience.
-Here are my thoughts for potential kitten buyers on getting a purebred kitten from a responsible Persian cat breeder:
+Here are my thoughts for potential kitten buyers on getting a purebred kitten from a responsible Persian cat breeder.

 Kittens are not interchangeable; one is not the same as the other as every breeder has their criteria for breeding or not breeding.
 Each breeder has preferences for adherence to the breed standard, health, personality, etc. Breeder A's "perfect kitten" is not the same as Breeder B's.

 Don't look for a Persian kitten; look for a BREEDER.
 Make a personal connection with a breeder you feel shares your top criteria and then wait for a kitten from them.
 Maybe they even have a litter already born, which is wonderful, but maybe the breeder is not planning any more litters for a few months or until next Spring.
 Or maybe they are not planning anything for a year; in that case, ask for a referral to another breeder that shares those same priorities and has a similar (or just as good) personality and support ethic.
 Remember, screen the breeder first and then ask about a kitten.